The 15 Best Software Development Companies in Chile

 IP Protection: Chile maintains intellectual property frameworks aligned with international standards, reinforced by the Chile-US Free Trade Agreement.
 Standard contract mechanisms (work-for-hire clauses, IP assignment agreements) are enforceable in Chilean courts.

-Data Privacy: Chile enacted Law 21.719 (approved August 2024, published December 2024, fully effective December 2026), a comprehensive GDPR-aligned data protection framework that creates a dedicated Data Protection Authority.
-This replaces Chile's previously outdated privacy regime and gives US companies enforceable data handling standards comparable to EU engagements.
+Data Privacy: Chile enacted Law 21.719 (approved August 2024, published December 2024, fully effective December 2026), a GDPR-aligned data protection framework that creates a dedicated Data Protection Authority.
+This replaces Chile's outdated privacy regime and gives US companies enforceable data handling standards comparable to EU engagements.

 Practical Compliance Steps: